crispy-landslide/sdi-capstone-base/README.md

 - Teams:
   - List of all teams and their users within each CTT event

+- Missions:
+  - Set of particular attacks within an event

 - Attacks:
   - All attacks organized by user created missions